itsjameshan/Wheat-Yield-prediction-for-United-States-by-environmental-features/README.md

 - Regression.
 Model: Yield ~ precipAccumulatio + TemperatureAverage + temperatureMin + DayInSeason
   Very low accurary/score: 0.04 , (accuracy = clf.score(X_test, y_test))
 - SVM (polynomy): computer not respond
-- RandomForest: computer crushed
+- DecisionTree: computer crushed

 4.Iteriate:
-  Due to the low accurary, including droped weather feature in the training to see whether the accuracy will increase
+  Due to the low accurary, including droped weather features in the training to see whether the accuracy will increase
 - Regression.
 Model: Yield ~ all except CountyName, State, and Date
   Accracy increased: 0.23 (accuracy = clf.score(X_test, y_test))
 - SVM (polynomy): computer not respond
-- RandomForest: computer not respond
+- DecisionTree: 0.48, scores = cross_val_score(clf, X, y)

 ## What your final / best approach was and how it performed
 -  Only the linear regression returns an accuracy score.
 Other algorithms failed to return a score.